kddubey/cappr/README.md

 from cappr.openai.classify import predict

 prompt = """
-Tweet about a movie: "Oppenheimer was pretty good.
+This is a tweet about a movie: "Oppenheimer was pretty good.
 But 3 hrs...cmon Nolan."
 This tweet contains the following criticism:
 """.strip("\n")